The Estonian Press Council (Pressinõukogu) is a voluntary body of

 complaints is free of charge and quick - the Council meets once a

 The Estonian Press Council (Pressinõukogu) was set up in 2002 by the

 Estonian Newspaper Association.
 In 2003, the main online news

 portals agreed to stick to the standards set by the Press Council

 regarding journalistic content of these sites.
 In 2005, the public

 service Estonian Radio and Estonian Television joined the system and

 Press Council members are also online-portal Delfi and commercial

-broadcasters Kanal 2 and TV 3 and radio Kuku.
+broadcasters Kanal 2 and TV 3, BNS, radio Kuku and Tallinn TV.